Stimulated

 "Stimulated" (stylized as "$timulated") is a song by American rapper Tyga, and the fifth single from his mixtape Fuk Wat They Talkin Bout (2015).
 It was produced by Crakwav and uses a sample of "Children" by Robert Miles.
-The song is a response to the controversy and criticism surrounding Tyga's relationship with then underaged media personality Kylie Jenner.
+The song is a response to the controversy and criticism surrounding Tyga's relationship with then underage media personality Kylie Jenner.
 Tyga was 25 years old while Kylie had just turned 18.

 Background and composition

 In 2014, Tyga and Kylie Jenner began a romantic relationship, which Tyga publicly confirmed when Jenner turned 18 (the legal age of consent in California) in 2015.
-The news sparked controversy due to their age differences.
+The news sparked controversy due to their age difference.
 Tyga responded to the negative publicity with the song, in which he dismisses the criticism of the relationship and describes his sexual exploits with Jenner, rapping over a sample of "Children" by Robert Miles.
-In 2024, Tyga's longtime manager and co-founder of Last Kings, Tarell Meeks, along with associates Heather Sanders (Sorella) & Smacc (TDE) confirmed that Tyga began seeing Kylie Jenner when she was 14 and Tyga was 21.
-Tarell & Smacc then confirmed that when Kylie Jenner turned 16, they would fly to countries where the age of consent was 16 or below to allow Tyga to have sexual relations with Kylie.